Principal component analysis for second-order stationary vector time series: Theoretical properties

 \subsection{Asymptotics when $n\to \infty$ and $p= o(n^c)$}

-In the contemporary statistics dealing with large data, conventional wisdom assumes that $\|\wh \bS-\bW_y\|_F=O_p(pn^{-1/2})$ when $p$, i.e. the dimension of time series, diverges together with sample size $n$.
-Therefore it is necessary that $pn^{-1/2} \to 0$ in order to retain the consistency (but with a slower convergence rate than root-$n$).
-This means that the dimension $p$ can only be as large as $p=o(n^{1/2})$ if we do not entertain any additional assumptions on the underlying structure.
+In the contemporary statistics dealing with large data, conventional wisdom assumes that $p$ diverges together with $n$.
+Since $\|\wh \bS-\bW_y\|_F=O_p(pn^{-1/2})$ for $\widehat{\bS}$ defined in (\ref{eq:hWy}), it is necessary that $p=o(n^{1/2})$ in order to retain the consistency (but with a slower convergence rate than root-$n$).
+This means that $p$ can only be as large as $p=o(n^{1/2})$ if we do not entertain any additional assumptions on the underlying structure.
 In order to deal with large $p$, we impose in Condition~\ref{as:sparse} below the sparsity on the transformation matrix~$\bA$ in (\ref{b1}).